 Laura Casamento, Ed.D.

-Laura Casamento became the ninth president and fourteenth chief executive officer of Utica College on August 1, 2016.
-She is the second president selected by the independent Board of Trustees, and the first woman to serve as president in the 70-year history of the College.
+Laura Casamento became the ninth president and fourteenth chief executive officer of Utica University on August 1, 2016.
+She is the second president selected by the independent Board of Trustees, and the first woman to serve as president in the 75-year history of the University.

 She earned an Ed.D. from the University of Pennsylvania and an M.B.A. from Rensselaer Polytechnic Institute.

 A first-generation college graduate, Laura is a passionate and learned supporter of college accessibility and affordability.
-She was a principal architect of Utica College’s tuition reset, which has garnered national attention from federal and state law and policy makers, media, and, most important, students and families.
+She was a principal architect of Utica’s tuition reset, which has garnered national attention from federal and state law and policy makers, media, and, most important, students and families.

-During the first three years of her presidency, the College has reduced average student debt by one third and steadily raised student persistence and graduation rates.
-Admissions yield has increased by five percentage points, while the College has increased the academic caliber of incoming students each year.
+During the first six years of her presidency, the University has reduced average student debt by 30 percent and raised the six year graduation rates by nearly 40 percent.
+Admissions yield has increased by five percentage points, while the University has increased the academic caliber of incoming students each year.

-Under her leadership, the College has invested $21 million in capital improvements without incurring institutional debt.
-These expansion projects have included a new dedicated Construction Management building and a $4 million renovation to the Dining Commons.
-In the summer of 2020, the College anticipates breaking ground for a significant science center expansion.
+Under her leadership, the University has invested $21 million in capital improvements without incurring institutional debt.
+These expansion projects have included a new Construction Management building, a $4 million renovation to the Dining Commons, a new Intercultural and Student Organization Center, Outdoor Track and Field Complex, Career Readiness Center, Student Residential Village, Science Center, and the eSports Arena, to name but a few.

-Laura has also implemented policies that have brought about major improvements in the College’s financial profile over the course of her tenure.
-Since she assumed the presidency, the College has seen three consecutive years of cash operating surpluses in excess of $5 million and last year took in a record $4 million in total fundraising.
+Laura has also implemented policies that have brought about major improvements in the University’s financial profile over the course of her tenure.
+Since she assumed the presidency, the University has developed and adopted a new 2020-2025 Strategic Plan, has achieved cash operating surpluses in excess of $5 million and increased total fundraising to more than $6 million.

 She currently serves on the boards of directors for the Commission on Independent Colleges and Universities, the Mohawk Valley Economic Development Growth Enterprises (EDGE), and the Community Foundation of Herkimer and Oneida Counties, and is a member of the Empire 8 President’s Council.
 She is the co-chair of the Utica Downtown Revitalization Initiative.
 She has previously served on the boards of Excellus – Utica Region, Patriot Federal Bank, and the Kelberman Center for Autism Services, was a member of the Strategy Team for MV500, and was campaign chairperson for the United Way of the Greater Utica Area.

-Laura is married to Filippo Casamento, and together they have five children and five grandchildren.
+Laura is married to Filippo Casamento, and together they have five children and six grandchildren.

 I would like to see logins and resources for: